kamarkaka/lc/src/main/java/com/kamarkaka/meta/facebook.md

     - . has more than 1 or prefixed by exponent
     - any other characters
 LC0249.
 Group Shifted Strings
+    - for each string, calculate a hash value by calculating the relative distance between one letter to the next
+    - for example ab -> 1; ac -> 2; etc.
 LC0282.
 Expression Add Operators
 LC0498.
 Diagonal Traverse
 LC0415.
 Add Strings